Apply for a passport

 Opening hours

-Customers with appointments should present the appointment confirmation sent to them by email at the information desk.
-They will then be granted access.
-Please arrive on time for your appointment, i.e., not too early, but also not late.
-This is the only way to ensure that security measures can be maintained.
+Customers with appointments should present the appointment confirmation sent to them via email at the information desk.
+You will then be granted entry.
+Please arrive on time for your appointment—not too early, but also not late.
+This is the only way we can ensure safety measures are followed.

-Please note that almost all services can also be provided at the local government offices (opens in a new tab).
+Please note that almost all services can also be provided at the local administrative offices.

 Accessibility